Make This Easy To Digest…ion

 The gastric phase is where digestion hits full force, as enzymes and acid team up to break down food and prepare it for nutrient absorption.

-After the stomach has done its job, the real MVPs take the field — the small and large intestines.
+After the stomach has done its job, the real MVPs take the field.
+The intestinal phase includes the work of the small and large intestines.

 • Small Intestine: This is where the bulk of nutrient absorption happens.
 It’s your captain, efficiently absorbing vitamins, minerals, and amino acids into your bloodstream.

-• Large Intestine: Think of it as the team’s defence.
+• Large Intestine: This is the team’s defence.
 It absorbs water and forms waste, preparing it for elimination.

 During post-game: